 Windsor Great Park and the Long Walk.
 There’s no where like it, the view, the beauty and if you are lucky you will spot some deer and quite possibly the Queen.

 Dorney Lake in Eton.
 Dorney was the home for the rowing at the London Olympics 2012.
 Since then it is still used for rowing, but it is also a beautiful park.
-More easily accessible by car, than if you have gone by train.
+More easily accessible by car.

 - Have a big breakfast, & take a snack for the castle.
 If you take as long as us, it just helps you to keep going.
 Still have the ice cream, but we’d have liked a little something extra.